leymbda/buildaguild/Api.Presentation/README.md

 1. Run `npm run build` to compile code and regenerate `worker-configuration.d.ts`
 2. Run `npm start` to start the worker

+You can also use `npm run build+start` to do both steps in one command.
+This is particularly useful when testing quick small code changes as the single command will rebuild and restart the worker.

 If you wish to delete all Fable artifacts from the solution in order to build fresh, run `npm run clean`.

 If generating TS is necessary in order to inspect types being generated, run `npm run build:ts` instead.
 Note that the worker is setup to run using the JS output, so this TS build cannot be used for running the worker.

+## Databse Migrations

+Database migrations are run as part of the build script, but can also be run manually through `npm run migrate`.
+Naming migrations follows the convention of using the current time to order runs correctly.
+For example, a migration created at 2025-12-06 10:16 would be named with the prefix `202512061016_`.

 ## Updating Worker Bindings